 This is a full-time position located from a remote office anywhere in the country (preference given to those living in the Indianapolis metropolitan area) with significant national travel in accordance with public health guidelines.

 What You’ll Do:

 Our Content Leads support instructional improvement on the ground with our school system partners.
-You’ll work closely with our Directors of Instructional Support, executing professional development, leading instructional walkthroughs, building and coaching capacity in leaders, and providing content expertise to our partners throughout the country.
+You’ll work closely with our Director of Instructional Support, executing professional development, leading instructional walkthroughs, building and coaching capacity in leaders, and providing content expertise to our partners throughout the country.
 During the 2021-22 school year, we will provide much of this support for partners in person, and virtually as schools mandate, including conducting virtual observations and reviews of student work to understand the current state of instruction and designing and delivering virtual PD experiences.
-You’re a detail-oriented educator with a strong background in Math and instructional coaching in grades K-12 as well as in developing and facilitating impactful adult learning experiences.
+You’re a detail-oriented educator with a strong background in math and instructional coaching in grades K-12 as well as in developing and facilitating impactful adult learning experiences.
 You should be passionate about improving instructional effectiveness and believe in the potential of students, teachers, and systems.
-You will be on our Innovation Team, which supports charter and autonomously zoned schools throughout the country, and reports to the Director of Instructional Support.
+You will be on our Partnerships and Coaching Team, which supports schools throughout the country, and report to the Director of Instructional Support.
 Specifically, you will:

 •Accompany Directors of Instructional Support on school walkthroughs, use the Instructional Practices Guide (IPG) to observe and score math instruction, and give feedback on trends to system and school leaders and teachers